CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (1) In the most general sense, a trap net is a compartmentalized trap, consisting of a lead, heart, tunnel and crib with wings and funnels.
 Fish are entrapped in the crib by swimming along a lead which directs the animal progressively through the heart, tunnel and into the crib.
 The netting and webbing which make up the crib shall be a single sheet external panel, subject to mesh size regulation to allow small, young fish a means of escape.

-(2) A trap net fishing device is designed to catch fish by impoundment, as opposed to catching fish by entanglement, which is the action by which gill nets capture fish.
+(2) A trap net fishing device is designed to catch fish by impoundment.
 Fish caught by impoundment remain alive and swimming for an extended period while confined within the trap net crib.
-Fish caught by entanglement are unable to free themselves of the net, cannot swim freely and cannot be expected to live while entangled in the gear.
 The elements of netting, webbing and twine (thread) size (diameter) used in the construction of a trap net shall be of design and dimension that will discourage, prohibit and preclude the enmeshing and entanglement of fish in the netting of any part of the trap net device.
 The netting of the crib shall be constructed as a single panel or sheet of webbing.
 Lawful trap nets may not have liners or covers which would make the external crib webbing two or more sheets in thickness.

 (3) As used in this chapter, the term ‘‘trap net’’ includes hoop nets and fyke nets.